 The use of an online and self-paced training method allows professionals to flexibly learn about SAS via online units in their own time, to suit individual schedules and learning speeds.
 Coordination tips are provided for professionals wishing to complete the training together with a colleague, or for services wishing to provide a collaborative whole team training process (see Appendix D).
 Other important training details include:

-- Professionals are required to complete 100% of the course to fulfil training requirements; - The course is the equivalent of fourteen (14) hours of professional development, however, due to the flexible self-paced format professionals can complete the course at their own pace, taking up to three (3) months if required; - Once enrolled, the link to commence training will be valid for six (6) months; - The self-paced online training units are designed to be intuitive and support online self-guided training; - Services can choose to coordinate training dates to allow teams to collaboratively undertake training together (i.e. Two days or 4 x 4hr units); - Professionals will require stable internet access and a compatible device with a recently updated browser; - Once professionals commence training, they will have three (3) months to complete the course.
-If you don't complete within this time professionals will need to apply and pay again; - All facilitator training materials are accessed via the SAS software by the Facilitator Dashboard; - All program materials for running the SAS Small Group Program are accessed within the SAS software through linking with a subscribed SAS Provider; and - Follow-up consultation is available from SST representatives to support SAS Facilitators if desired after training is complete.
+- Professionals are required to complete 100% of the course to fulfil training requirements and be qualified as an SAS Facilitator; - The course is the equivalent of fourteen (14) hours of professional development, however, due to the flexible self-paced format professionals can complete the course at their own pace, taking up to three (3) months if required; - Once enrolled, the link to commence training will be valid for six (6) months; - The self-paced online training units are designed to be intuitive and support online self-guided training;

+- Services can choose to coordinate training dates to allow teams to collaboratively undertake training together (i.e. Two days or 4 x 4hr units); - Professionals will require stable internet access and a compatible device with a recently updated browser; - Once professionals commence training, they will have three (3) months to complete the course.
+If you don't complete within this time professionals will need to apply and pay again; - All facilitator training materials are accessed via the SAS online platform through the Facilitator Dashboard; - All program materials for running the SAS Small Group Program are accessed within the SAS online platform through linking with a subscribed SAS Provider account, to access Cadet Places and create groups; and - Follow-up consultation is available from SST representatives to support SAS Facilitators if desired after training is complete.